-And you can't get high light crops such as tomatoes year round unless you're prepared to put a lot of energy into lighting and heat.
-Frankly - it's far cheaper to buy good organic produce in the northern winter than it is to throw energy and lighting-costs to keep tomatoes in production.
+This means can’t get high light crops such as tomatoes year round unless you’re prepared to put a lot of energy into lighting and heat.
+Frankly – it’s far cheaper to buy good organic produce in the northern winter than it is to throw energy and lighting-costs to keep tomatoes in production.

 But you can get low-light and cold-tolerant vegetables such as spinach, kale and cabbages from a low-energy greenhouse.